1.1 Who we are and what we do

 - Administering and processing Your claims and payments.

-- Managing, evaluating, developing and improving CBHS Corporate's products or services.
+- Managing, evaluating, developing or improving Our products or services.

 - Enrolling You in specialised health and wellbeing programs.

 - Conducting member surveys, research, analysis and providing online member services.

 - Resolving any legal and/or commercial complaints or issues in relation to products or services You have applied for or taken with Us.

 - Undertaking direct marketing activities and related communications with You.

 We also Collect Information to meet Our compliance and reporting obligations in Australian Commonwealth Government laws including the: